 That is, according to Buddy the Elf.

 The Will Ferrell holiday classic Elf is filmed in the most iconic holiday city in the US: New York City.
-While the Elf movie was filmed in other locations including Hollywood and Toronto, some of the most memorable scenes happened right here in the Big Apple.
+My home!
+While parts of the Elf movie was filmed in other locations including Hollywood sound stages and Canada, some of the most memorable scenes happened right here in the Big Apple.

 So, if you’re planning to be in New York this winter, it is totally worth it to pay the Elf movie filming locations a visit.